 How To Cook Dry Lentils

-See my post How To Cook Lentils + 5 Reasons Why We Should Eat Lentils for a more detailed explanation on how to cook lentils from dry.
-Brown (also known as green) lentils are the best for buddha bowls as they hold their shape.
-Red lentils break apart in cooking and go better in soups (such as this Butternut Squash Curry Lentil Soup with Turmeric).
-To cook brown lentils, boil them for 25 to 30 minutes, or until they are tender and then drain.
+Brown (also known as green) lentils are the best for bowls as they hold their shape.
+Red lentils break apart in cooking and go better in soups.
+To cook brown lentils, rinse them well.
+In the photo you can see some pebbles in the dry lentils.
+Add double the amount of water and boil for 25 to 30 minutes, or until they are tender and then drain.

 Making a Mexican Bowl

 Use black beans in place of lentils.
-Top with salsa and avocado in instead of the miso tahini dressing, or try this Vegan Ranch Dressing with Hemp Hearts and use cilantro in place of dill.
+Top with salsa and avocado instead of the miso tahini dressing.

 Making A Mediterranian Bowl

 Add dried oregano and thyme to the vegetables prior to baking.
-Option to top the finished buddha bowl with olives and feta cheese (if not vegan).
+Option to top the bowl with olives and feta cheese.

 Making A Quinoa Bowl